j1o2h3n/j1o2h3n.github.io/_pages/about.md

 Prior to that, I got my bachelor s degree from the School of Electronic Science and Control Engineering, Institute of Disaster Prevention, in 2019.

+I have studied majors: Electrical Engineering and Automation, Geology.

-My research interests include Graph Neural Network and Intelligent Transportation.
+Now, my research interests include Graph Neural Network and Intelligent Transportation.

 In my daily life, I like to play badminton and swimming.